ob1Shaun/youversion-public-api-docs/docs/source/index.rst

 We are so excited and thankful that you are interested in building tools to help build the Kingdom!

-This is the documentation site for our **currently very much in development** public API's.
+This is the documentation site for our **currently available** public API's.

-In the short term, we're starting with a public Verse Of The Day ("VOTD") API, so that developers can build and experiment with projects that utilize that information.
+In the short term, we're starting with a public Verse Of The Day ("VOTD") API, so that developers can build and experiment with projects that utilize that data.

 Quick Start: Get the Verse Of The Day!